ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Last year, K.M.P.
 (Kotlin Mobile Multiplatform) was announced as a first-class support for Android developers.
 Did Apple anticipate this…</blockquote>

 <h3>4.
-Composing with Accessibility in Mind: Because Every User Matters! — Part 1 - <a href="https://medium.com/@bhoomigadhiya/composing-with-accessibility-in-mind-because-every-user-matters-part-1-6a4647449191" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop override Activity/Fragment Lifecycle Methods in Android - <a href="https://medium.com/@santimattius/stop-override-activity-fragment-lifecycle-methods-in-android-b0e0bb2b5748" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhoomi Vaghasiya Gadhiya`**
+✍️ **posted by `Santiago Mattiauda`**

-<blockquote>Building Inclusive Jetpack Compose Apps for Everyone</blockquote>
+<blockquote>Overriding lifecycle methods in Activity and Fragment has been a common practice in Android development.
+However, this can lead to tightly…</blockquote>

 <h3>5.
 Making basicMarquee-Modifier More Accessible - <a href="https://medium.com/proandroiddev/making-basicmarquee-modifier-more-accessible-8b3737307dee" target="_blank" rel="noopener noreferrer">link</a></h3>